tanducmai/myportfolio/content/posts/database-sql-table-joins.md

 It is useful where the relation is used more than once to distinguish between different instances of the relation.

-For example: given the following relational database:
+For example, given the following relational database:

 ```text
 Department(deptName, address, city)